 We will not post on Instagram, Snapchat, or other social channels.

-We will then undertake a full review of all upcoming scheduled posts across all channels to ensure no posts with topics that might be considered insensitive get published once the content has resumed.
+AUDIT: We will then undertake a full review of all upcoming scheduled posts across all channels to ensure no posts with topics that might be considered insensitive get published once the content has resumed.

-prepare resumption posts and content for senior management to review. (“Our hearts are with our friends at Westjet today,” etc.) We will not post until approved by management.
+PREPARE: At your direction, we willprepare resumption posts and content for senior management to review. (“Our hearts are with our friends at Westjet today,” etc.) We will not post until approved by management.

 Requests for Information